 Are you ready for an outstanding summer experience combining intellectual inquiry, recreation, and the opportunity to meet new friends - all within the dynamic environment of the University of Wyoming?
-The Energy Summer Institute is a one-week science camp designed to fire your imagination related to the challenging energy problems facing the world.
+The Energy Summer Institute is a one-week science camp, June 15th - June 20th, designed to fire-up your imagination related to energy-related challenges facing the world.

-- Take part in an exceptional summer program relating to the energy industry
+- Engage in an exceptional summer program related to the energy industry

-- Spend a week on the University of Wyoming campus
+- Spend one week on the University of Wyoming campus

-- Learn in small, informal classes with no grades or tests
+- Explore and learn in small, informal classes (with no tests or grades)

 - Study with Science Posse Fellows and the EE Nanotech Fellows